w3kp/tiktok-downloader/README.md

-# TikTok Downloader
+# TikTok Videos & Live Downloader

 ![tiktok-downloader](https://raw.githubusercontent.com/anga83/tiktok-downloader/main/screenshot.png)

 ## Description

 This Bash script allows you to download TikTok videos without watermarks — both one by one and in batch mode.
 You can also get the profile picture (avatar) of a given user in the highest resolution available.
+The script is also capable of downloading TikTok Lives.

-Underneath the surface, my script uses [yt-dlp](https://github.com/yt-dlp/yt-dlp) for downloading, which is the only external dependency[^1].
-If downloading fails, check if [yt-dlp](https://github.com/yt-dlp/yt-dlp) is installed and up-to-date.
+Underneath the surface, my script uses [yt-dlp](https://github.com/yt-dlp/yt-dlp) for downloading tiktok posts (TikToks) and [ffmpeg](https://ffmpeg.org/) for livestreams (Lives).
+If you get warnings or downloading fails, check if those tools are installed and up-to-date.

-The script is confirmed working on macOS[^1] and Ubuntu, but it should run on all platforms with Bash and yt-dlp installed.
+The script is confirmed working on macOS[^1]and Ubuntu, but it should run on all platforms with Bash, yt-dlp and/or ffmpeg installed.

 ## Features

 - **Single Mode**: <br />Enter a TikTok video URL and download it to the chosen directory.
 - **Batch Mode**: <br />Paste all video URLs you want to download inside a txt file (one video per line) and tell the script the path to that txt file.
 (Depending on the OS and other circumstances it may be a good idea to end the text file with an empty line to make sure the last URL gets read successfully.
 Lines should be in the following pattern: `https://www.tiktok.com/@<username>/video/<video id>`
+- **Live Mode**: <br />Live Mode allows you to download a TikTok livestream by any user.
+Like in other modes, enter the username or profile URL and the script will handle the rest.
+Not that the script unfortuantely can't time travel, so the output file will only be from the point you started recording.
+You can end the recording by pressing ctrl+c, but have caution to only press the keyboard shortcut once, even when it takes some time for the recording to stop. _(Currently stopping a recording prematurely will cause the whole script to quit.)_
 - **Avatar Mode**: <br />Enter a TikTok username or the profile URL to download the profile picture of that channel in the highest resolution available.
 - **Restore Mode** _(experimental)_: <br />Like Batch Mode this mode uses a txt file as input, but this time lines should be formatted like this: `<user name>_<video id>.mp4`.
 Use it to (re)download TikToks based on the file name, for example if you notice that previously downloaded files are corrupt.
 The script will translate the file names back to TikTok video URLs and will (re)download them (if still available).
 Existing files will be overwritten.
 - In all modes the videos will be downloaded without watermarks and named as `<user name>_<video id>.mp4`.
 - The video description will be integated in the file's metadata (`description` tag).
 - If available, subtitles will be embedded into the file.
 - If you always want to download the videos to the same directory, you can point the variable `default_folder` to it and the script will suggest that folder every time you launch it and all you need to do is to confirm with the enter key.
+If you want to save the files to the same directory as the script resides, set it to `default_folder="$BASEDIR"`.

 ## Installation